newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Dialer Gateway
 ~~~~~~~~~~~~~~

-The Dialer Gateway list will be displayed from following URL.
-You can add new gateway
+The Dialer Gateway list will be displayed from the following URL.
+You can add a new gateway
-by clicking ``Add Dialer Gateway`` and add detail for it (like gateway name, hostname,
+by clicking ``Add Dialer Gateway`` and adding the details (e.g. gateway name, hostname,
 protocol etc.).
-Also from gateway list, click on the gateway that you want to update.
+Also from the gateway list, click on the gateway that you want to update.

 **URL**: